 - Public Health Institutional - Local: any of the public health laboratories of the counties, parishes, municipalities, cities, townships, boroughs or other localities within the United States, as well as any US-associated Pacific Islands, are eligible for membership in this category.

-- Public Health Associate Institutional: environmental laboratories, agricultural laboratories, state chemical laboratories, and other laboratories of the states, territories, and commonwealths, including the District of Columbia, of the United States, as well as any US-associated Pacific Islands, who are interested in public health issues are eligible for membership in this category.
+- Public Health Associate Institutional (PHAI): environmental laboratories, agricultural laboratories, state chemical laboratories, and other laboratories of the states, territories, and commonwealths, including the District of Columbia, of the United States, as well as any US-associated Pacific Islands, who are interested in public health issues are eligible for membership in this category.

 - Sustaining: industry or corporate entities that have an interest in public health or environmental laboratories.